21+ Vault

 Disease-resistant, crisp, bitter-free.
 Easy for beginners, respected by veterans.

-Open PollinatedFull Sun55–65 Days
+Open PollinatedFull Sun55 to 65 Days

 California Wonder Pepper